moeenn/linear-trajectory/README.md

 # linear-trajectory
-A simple visualization of n number of balls bouncing around the screen following a linear trajectory.
+A simple visualization of n number of balls bouncing around the screen following linear trajectories.
 The graphics are built using `raylib`.

 ![Screenshot](./screenshots/01.png)